 A primer on Church teaching regarding ‘same-sex marriage’

 No matter which way the US Supreme Court rules in the “gay marriage” cases before it the international debate over the definition of marriage will continue because that debate is, at root, about matters beyond a civil court’s competence, things like the nature of human beings and the fundamental good of society.
 Because we Catholics are and will surely remain major participants in such a debate we should be clear among ourselves as to what our Church teaches in this area.
-I offer as a primer (I stress, primer) toward such better understanding my position on the following points.
+I offer here a primer (I stress, primer) toward such better understanding the following points.